Basics of Bipolar 2 treatment

 (That’s a joke, mind you.
 Usually we start by looking at benefits of medications, since if they have no evidence for benefit, the evidence about risks doesn’t matter much, right?
 I’d like to hear a resounding “RIGHT” there, folks…) Here are the research studies showing it may indeed work, at least to some degree, and links to more detail about fish oil.
 Even if it does work, though, it appears to take over a month, probably closer to two.
 So if you have symptoms that are really getting in your way now, don’t rely on fish oil alone.
 (For sure do not go off some other medication and onto fish oil instead; that must be discussed with your doctor.)

 Finally, there are add-on medications as well (not mood stabilizers themselves, as such).
 These include benzodiazepines (alprazolam/Xanax, lorazepam/Ativan, diazepam/Valium), which work well at first but usually lose some of their effectiveness over time, with the possible exception of clonazepam/Klonopin.

 Thyroid hormone has a specific role, especially when a person’s thyroid hormone is already low, or on the low side of normal — and perhaps especially if there are a lot of people in the family who have both thyroid and mood problems.
 Recent research suggests that thyroid hormone, which is very inexpensive, may be both an antidepressant and a mood stabilizer, at least in women (2010); this has been under study for years, but with recent emerging evidence has climbed much higher on my list of options.
-For details, first read basics about thyroid and bipolar disorder; then see my page on high-dose thyroid hormone.
+For details, first read basics about thyroid and bipolar disorder.